jupyter-book/jupyter-book/_guide/01_overview.md

 * Put your Jupyter Notebooks in `notebooks/` (they can be in sub-folders)
 * Create a `SUMMARY.md` file in the root of the repository.
 This defines the structure of your textbook.
-* Use `generate_textbook.py` to convert your Jupyter Notebooks into jekyll-ready markdown.
+* Navigate to the repo root, then run `make textbook` to convert your Jupyter Notebooks into Jekyll-ready markdown.
 * Push these changes to GitHub.
 * Tell GitHub you want to build a website from your fork of the repository.
 * That's it!